CUBRID Lock Manager

 How SQL statements map to lock modes

-SQL Class grain (lock_scan) Row grain (lock_object)
+SQL Class grain (intent) Row grain (lock_object)

 SELECT (plain) IS none on MVCC-enabled classes · S on MVCC-disabled (serials, etc.)